Operation Winter (South Africa): Transfer of Rhodesians to South Africa

+Ex-Rhodesians in South Africa

 Around 5,000 Rhodesians joined the SADF.
-Some of these personnel were used as part of an effort to destabilise the new Zimbabwean government that was designated Operation Drama.
+Large quantities of weapons, ammunition and other equipment were also transferred to South Africa.
+Some of the ex-Rhodesian personnel were used as part of an effort to destabilise the new Zimbabwean government that was designated Operation Drama.
 Much of the Rhodesian Special Air Service became part of the South African 1 and 6 Reconnaissance Regiments, and many members of the disbanded Selous Scouts formed part of 5 Reconnaissance Regiment.
 5 Reconnaissance Regiment took part in efforts to undermine the government of Mozambique.
 Rhodesians were also posted to 32 Battalion.
 Many of the Rhodesians who had joined the SADF left it during 1983.

 Former members of the Rhodesian Selous Scouts made up most of the initial personnel for the South West African Police's Koevoet counter-insurgency unit, and it used similar brutal tactics.

 Personnel who had worked on the Rhodesian chemical and biological weapons program (which had been supported by the South African government) were among those who relocated to South Africa as part of Operation Winter.
 This contributed to the use of chemical weapons by the South African security forces in what was designated Project Coast.

 Overall, the influx of Rhodesians to South Africa under Operation Winter considerably augmented the SADF and South African Police's counter-insurgency expertise.